 · Help guests make meaningful changes in their lives.

 · Support guests as they seek to develop and maintain a moderate living lifestyle.

-To provide crisis respite to people within a safe, inviting home like atmosphere, persons who come to The Living Room Recovery Program are treated and referred to as "guests".
+To provide crisis respite to people within a safe, inviting home like atmosphere, persons who come to The Living Room Wellness Center are treated and referred to as "guests".